 Why Your Teen Should Get a Job: The Big Three!

-1. Work is the best reflection of reality you can offer them.
+1. Work is the best reflection of the reality you can offer them.

 To make their way through college, and simply step into the real world, with no exposure to reality … it is often tough.
 The research supports this, as those teens who work during their teens get jobs quicker and sustain employment easier than those who do not.